plomino/PlominoDoc/docs/features.rst

     Technically, ``plominoDocument`` and ``plominoContext`` are just targeting the very same object, which is the Zope ``context``.  ``plominoDocument``, ``plominoContext``, ``context`` can be used identically.

+Besides these names, many functions defined in ``PlominoUtils`` are available within the context of a formula.
+In addition, Plomino sets the ``plomino_form_ids`` key on the ``REQUEST``, which contains a list cumulative list of all the forms rendered, with the most recent form last.
+This allows fields on subforms to figure out what form they were rendered from.

 Document items should be accessed using the ``getItem()`` method:
 ``plominoDocument.getItem('validationDate')``.